homieiot/convention/README.md

 * An opinionated Web UI built with Node.js at [marvinroger/homie-server](https://github.com/marvinroger/homie-server)
 * Some Node-RED nodes for automation at [marvinroger/node-red-contrib-homie](https://github.com/marvinroger/node-red-contrib-homie)

+## Background

+An instance of a physical piece of hardware (an Arduino, an ESP8266...) is called a **device**.
+A device has **device properties**, like the current local IP, the Wi-Fi signal, etc. A device can expose multiple **nodes**.
+For example, a weather device might expose a temperature node and an humidity node.
+A node can have multiple **node properties**.
+The temperature node might for example expose a temperature property containing the actual temperature, and an unit property.
+Properties can be **settable**.
+For example, you don't want your `temperature` property to be settable in case of a temperature sensor: this depends on the environment and it would not make sense to change it.
+However, you will want the `temperature` property to be settable in case of a thermostat.

 ## Convention

 Homie devices communicate through MQTT.